dkackman/diffusers-workflow/README.md

 ## Introduction

 This is a helper for the [Huggingface Diffuser project](https://github.com/huggingface/diffusers).
 It provides a command line interface and json input format for driving the diffuser library supporting the most common diffuser use cases.
+It allows you to run new models without any code changes by referencing the pipeline types, module names, and arbitrary paramters as data.

 ## Installation